zachstence/hwinfo-telegraf-plugin/README.md

 ## Future Plans
 - Add a descriptive errpr when access is denied due to not running as Administrator
-- Add a descriptive error when plugin fails due to SHM being turned off by HWiNFO free
 - Read header first to determine how large the buffer should be when reading from SHM
 - Config options?
 - Explanation/screenshots of optimal HWiNFO settings to run in the background